baumgach/baumgach.github.io/_pages/jobs.md

 The [Machine Learning in Medical Image Analysis (MLMIA)](https://mlmia-unitue.de) group is currently inviting applications for the following positions:

+Warning: There was an incredibily bad timed and still ongoing issue with the uni-tuebingen.de mailserver affecting the deadline last night.
+If you sent your application and received a “Mail undelivered error” please try again sending your application to [c.f.baumgartner@gmail.com](c.f.baumgartner@gmail.com)

 ## PhD student (m/f/d, E13 TV-L; 65%) in Robust Machine Learning for Medical Image Analysis

 **Project description**